Выбор между скрученным многожильным и одножильным кабелем

-- • In a stranded cable, each of the eight copper conductors are made up of multiple “strands” of small gauge wires that are concentrically wound together in a helix, much like a rope.
-Stranded cable is typically specified as two numbers with the first number representing the number of strands and the second representing the gauge.
+- • In a stranded cable, each of the eight copper conductors are made up of multiple “strands” of small-gauge wires that are wound together concentrically in a helix, much like a rope.
+Stranded wire is typically specified as two numbers, with the first number representing the quantity of strands and the second representing the gauge.
 For example, a 7X32 (sometimes written as 7/32) indicates that there are 7 strands of 32 AWG wire that make up the conductor.

-The most significant difference between stranded and solid cable is performance.
+A less-obvious difference between stranded and solid wire cable is performance.
 In general, solid cables are better electrical conductors and provide superior, stable electrical characteristics over a wider range of frequencies.
-They are also considered more rugged and less likely affected by vibration or susceptible to corrosion since they have less surface area than stranded conductors.
+They’re also considered more rugged and less likely to be affected by vibration or susceptible to corrosion, since they have less surface area than stranded conductors.

 Now that you understand the differences between stranded and solid cable, let’s cover what you need to consider when making a choice.

-Because stranded cables are more flexible and can withstand bending, they make excellent patch cords for equipment connections and cross-connects where cables are frequently bent and manipulated, and at just 10 meters of the channel, the increased insertion loss and resistance are not a factor in the overall channel performance.
-However, smaller 28 AWG stranded patch cords that have even more insertion loss and resistance due to their smaller gauge do have some limitations.
-Check out our blog for the Skinny on 28 AWG Patch Cords.
+Because stranded cables are more flexible and can withstand bending, they make excellent patch cords for equipment connections and cross-connects where cables are frequently bent and manipulated; at just 10 meters of the channel, the increased insertion loss and resistance aren’t a factor in the overall channel performance.
+However, smaller 28 AWG stranded patch cords that have even more insertion loss and resistance due to their smaller gauge do have some limitations — get the Skinny on 28 AWG Patch Cords to learn more.

-When it comes to de-rating stranded cable per industry standards, the overall gauge is a factor – higher gauge (thinner) cables have a higher derating factor.
-The de-rating for 26 AWG stranded cable is 0,5, while 24 AWG is only 0,2 and 22 AWG stranded cables require no de-rating at all.
+When it comes to de-rating stranded cable per industry standards, the overall gauge is a factor: higher-gauge (thinner) cables have a higher de-rating factor.
+The de-rating for 26 AWG stranded cable is 0,5, while 24 AWG is only 0,2, and 22 AWG stranded cables require no de-rating at all.

-For example, if using 60 meters of horizontal solid category 6A cable and 40 meters of stranded 24 AWG category 6A patch cable with a 0,2 de-rating factor, the total length of the channel must be reduced to 97,5 meters.
-(If you prefer the actual math, total stranded cable length = [105-60]/[1 + 0,2], or 37,5, and total channel length = 60+37,5, or 97,5 meters.)
-If using 26 AWG stranded cable with a 0,5 de-rating, the channel length then needs to be reduced to 90 meters.
+For example, if you’re using 60 meters of horizontal solid category 6A cable and 40 meters of stranded 24 AWG category 6A patch cable with a 0,2 de-rating factor, the total length of the channel must be reduced to 97,5 meters.
+(If you prefer the actual math: total stranded cable length = [105-60]/[1 + 0,2], or 37,5, and total channel length = 60+37,5, or 97,5 meters.)
+If you’re using 26 AWG stranded cable with a 0,5 de-rating, the channel length needs to be reduced to 90 meters.